marksunner/storytelling-psychology/posts/cuckoos-egg.md

 # The Cuckoo's Egg

-*A meditation on belief, provenance, and what happens when something gets into your nest before you know it's there.*
+*Thoughts on provenance, and what happens when something gets into your nest before you know it's there..*

 ---